August 21, 2019

 - treat your clothing and gear; and

-- take steps to control mosquitoes indoors and outdoors to avoid unnecessary breeding of mosquitoes on your property.
+- take steps to control mosquitoes indoors and outdoors by maintaining screens and eliminating standing water to avoid unnecessary breeding of mosquitoes on your property.

 Consider the use of an effective insect repellent.
-Please see the CDC link below for further instructions on repellants, particularly regarding repellant use on children.
+Please see the CDC link below for further instructions on repellents, particularly regarding repellent use on children.

 For further information on personal protection and protecting your property, please visit: